abouquet27/BachelorProject/project/bachelorreport.md

     }
 }
 ```
 When reaching the condition of the while loop, the index has been redefined and thus there are two paths leading to it.
 In LLVM, there exist `PHINode` which are instructions that regroup the differents paths of the variable, in other words the differents values and the label where they are defined.
-Therefore, we assume that we only check the paths for which the label is before the current one.

 ### The pass